rsyncOSX/RsyncOSX_archived/README.md

 **RsyncUI** which will be released for macOS Monterey.

 The target for RsyncUI is macOS Monterey.
 But there will also be a couple of prerelease builds on macOS Big Sur.
-The UI need some more polish and the updated Xcode 13 and SwiftUI 3 also introduces updates which enhances the UI a lot.
+The UI need some more polish and the updated Xcode 13 and SwiftUI 3 also have updates which enhances the UI a lot.

   - [the documentation of RsyncUI](https://rsyncui.netlify.app/)
   - [the readme for RsyncUI](https://github.com/rsyncOSX/RsyncUI/blob/main/README.md)